peterjmit/capistrano-copy-files/README.md

 The `deploy:copy_files` task will run during `deploy:updating` in order to copy files and/or directories from previous release.
 This allows to speed up a
-deploy: for instance, you can copy a vendor directory where dependencies have been previously installed by Composer.
+deploy: for instance, you can copy a vendor directory where dependencies have been previously installed by a package manager such as Composer or NPM.

 ### Configuration